mozilla/pontoon/specs/0109-infobar-component.md

 The following features are out of scope:
 * Writing a dashboard to manage infobars.
 For the initial phase, working directly via the Django Admin interface would be sufficient.
 * Tracking changes to existing infobars.
-* Customizing the aspect of the infobars.
+* Customizing the appearance of the infobars.